ava-labs/etna-devnet-resources/manual_etna_evm/01_create_poa/README.md

+> Warning!
+This readme might be outdated.
+Step numbers might not match the code, folder names, or scripts.
+But overall, the concepts should be the same.

 > Note: This guide uses simplified, linear code with hardcoded values to demonstrate concepts clearly.
 Not intended as a library.